mattbaker/slug/README.md

 end
 ```

 What's going on here?
-In our example bot we're using the included `DasBot.Slug.Common.MessagesOnly` slug module to filter out events that are _not_ message events.
+In our example bot we're using the included `ExBot.Slug.Common.MessagesOnly` slug module to filter out events that are _not_ message events.

-Next we use the included `DasBot.Slug.Common.MessagesOnly` slug, which will check to see if our bot was mentioned in the message we just received.
+Next we use the included `ExBot.Slug.Common.MessagesOnly` slug, which will check to see if our bot was mentioned in the message we just received.
 It will add a `mentioned` key to the metadata.

 Finally, we supply our own slug called `simple_reply`.
-If it's been mentioned, it will send a reply to the user that mentioned it in the channel using `DasBot.Bot.send_text/3`.
+If it's been mentioned, it will send a reply to the user that mentioned it in the channel using `ExBot.Bot.send_text/3`.
 If not, it will simply pass the event along.

-Check out the documentation in the `DasBot.Slug` module for more information on creating your own slugs.
+Check out the documentation in the `ExBot.Slug` module for more information on creating your own slugs.

 #### Configure your keys
 Before we try out our bot, we need to configure the api keys for our bot in `confix/config.exs`, and for the Slack Web API.
 In our case, we'll use the same token for both.